mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/multi-tenancy/resource-mgmt-primitives/index.md

 ```

 ### Removing
-Weights cannot be removed after they are set.
-They can be amended using the same method as updating the weight.
-If you wish to reset the weight for a role, you could set it back to `two` which is the same weight as the default role <sup>`*`</sup>.
+Weights cannot be removed once set, but they can be amended using the same method as applying to update the weight.
+If you want to reset the weight for a role, you could set it back to `two` which is the same weight as the default role <sup>`*`</sup>.

 ## Marathon on Marathon
 The DC/OS {{ model.packageRepo }} includes Marathon, which can be used to deploy a MoM.
-It should be noted that this is only useful for DC/OS OSS installations, as it does not provide support for Strict mode, Secrets or ACLs.
+It should be noted that this is only useful for DC/OS OSS installations, as it does not provide support for Strict mode, Secrets, or ACLs.
 See the [Marathon on Marathon documentation](/mesosphere/dcos/2.0/deploying-services/marathon-on-marathon/basic/).

 To install DC/OS Enterprise MoM, you must contact Mesosphere Support for the Enterprise MoM tarball, then deploy it using the root Marathon.
 See the [custom non-native Marathon documentation](/mesosphere/dcos/2.0/deploying-services/marathon-on-marathon/advanced/).